-Rees, SS, Murphy, AJ & Watsford, ML 2008, 'Effects of whole-body vibration exercise on lower-extremity muscle strength and power in an older population: A randomized clinical trial', Physical Therapy, vol. 88, no. 4, pp. 462-470.View/Download from: UTS OPUS or Publisher's site
+Rees, SS, Murphy, AJ & Watsford, ML 2007, 'Effects of vibration exercise on muscle performance and mobility in an older population', Journal of Aging and Physical Activity, vol. 15, no. 4, pp. 367-381.

 Effects of proprioceptive neuromuscular facilitation stretching on stiffness and force-producing characteristics of the ankle in active women.
 J. Strength Cond.
 Res.
 21(2):572577.
 2007.The purpose of this study was to examine the effect of proprioceptive neuromuscular facilitation (PNF) stretching on musculotendinous unit (MTU) stiffness of the ankle joint.
 Twenty active women were assessed for maximal ankle range of motion, maximal strength of planter flexors, rate of force development, and ankle MTU stiffness.
 Subjects were randomly allocated into an experimental (n 10) group or control group (n 10).
 The experimental group performed PNF stretching on the ankle joint 3 times per week for 4 weeks, with physiological testing performed before and after the training period.
 After training, the experimental group significantly increased ankle range of motion (7.8%), maximal isometric strength (26%), rate of force development (25%), and MTU stiffness (8.4%) (p 0.001).
 Four weeks of PNF stretching contributed to an increase in MTU stiffness, which occurred concurrently with gains to ankle joint range of motion.
 The results confirm that MTU stiffness and joint range of motion measurements appear to be separate entities.
 The increased MTU stiffness after the training period is explained by adaptations to maximal isometric muscle contractions, which were a component of PNF stretching.
 Because a stiffer MTU system is linked with an improved the ability to store and release elastic energy, PNF stretching would benefit certain athletic performance due to a reduced contraction time or greater mechanical efficiency.
 The results of this study suggest PNF stretching is a useful modality at increasing a joints range of motion and its strength.

-Watsford, ML, Murphy, AJ & Pine, MJ 2007, 'The effects of ageing on respiratory muscle function and performance in older adults', Journal Of Science And Medicine In Sport, vol. 10, no. 1, pp. 36-44.View/Download from: UTS OPUS or Publisher's site
+Watsford, ML, Murphy, AJ & Pine, MJ 2007, 'The effects of ageing on respiratory muscle function and performance in older adults', Journal Of Science And Medicine In Sport, vol. 10, no. 1, pp. 36-44.View/Download from: Publisher's site

 The reduced physiological capacity evident with ageing may affect the ability to perform many tasks, potentially affecting quality of life.
 Previous research has clearly demonstrated the reduced capacity of the respiratory system with ageing and described the effect that habitual physical activity has upon this decline.
 This research aimed to examine the influence of age on respiratory muscle (RM) function and the relationship between RM function and physical performance within the Australian population.
 Seventy-two healthy older adults (50-79 years) were divided into males (n=36) and females (n=36) and examined for pulmonary function, RM strength, inspiratory muscle endurance (IME) and 1.6 km walking performance.
 There were no significant age by gender effects for any variables; however, ageing was significantly related to reduced RM function and walking capacity within each gender.
 Furthermore, regression analysis showed that the RM strength could be predicted from age.
 Partial correlations controlling for age indicated that expiratory muscle strength was significantly related to walking performance in males (p=0.04), whilst IME contributed significantly to walking performance in all participants.
 These within-gender effects and relationships indicate that RM strength is an important physiological variable to maintain in the older population, as it may be related to functional ability.